The Dinwoody Lakes area is located in the Wind River Range, and is a popular area for backpackers.

 How bad are the mosquitoes?

-We used “Wind Rivers Topographic Map – Northern Half“, which is a great, detailed map.
+We recommend the “Wind Rivers Topographic Map – Northern Half“.
+It’s a detailed and reliable map for navigating the area.

 Last stretch of the road to the Glacier Trail TH!
 Gorgeous!

-We actually didn’t look at the TH signs until after our trip…keep reading why this was a mistake!
+We didn’t check the trailhead (TH) signs until after our hike… keep reading to find out why this was a big mistake!

-We camped near the TH the night before, and were ready to go by 9am!
-My pack was gigantic…close to 45 lbs for 6 nights.
-Ouch.
+We camped near the trailhead the night before and were ready to hit the trail by 9 a.m.
+My pack weighed a hefty 45 lbs for a 6-night adventure – I definitely felt the weight!

 Make sure to turn left!
 Going right takes your over Whiskey Mountain to Ross Lake.